 It’s simple.
 There are only four components to a rifle or pistol cartridge: The primer, powder, bullet and brass case.
 When a cartridge is fired, the primer ignites the powder, and the powder then propels the bullet out of the barrel.
 All that’s left is the brass case and the spent primer.
 This is where handloading comes in.
 The brass case can be reloaded over and over.

 How much money does reloading save?

 A lot.
-Take 30-06 factory ammo for instance.
+Take factory-loaded 30-06 Sprg. ammunition, for example.
 At today’s prices, each round cost about $2 each.
 Of that, the primer, powder and bullet account for about .70¢.
 So about $1.30 of every factory round is chalked up to the brass case plus the expense of loading it.
 Since you will be using the case over again, you save nearly 65% over factory ammo or about $26 per box of 20!